 Installation of Mobile Data for Android Software

 - File: Android application or program files have the extension .apk, here being MobileData.apk.
-The current Mobile Data for Android is version 9.0 to align with Mobile Data Studio version 9.0.
+The current Mobile Data for Android available at the Google Play Store is version 10.3 to align with Mobile Data Studio version 10.3 ).

-- Download and Install Software: Click on links to either download directly to an Android device after browsing to either the Trial download or your Login web page after purchase, OR download software to a folder on desktop PC and email the MobileData.apk file to the Android device and install.
+- Download and Install Software: Click on link above to 'Get it on Google Play' to download directly to an Android device.
 Contact CreativityCorp if you have queries regarding download and install.

 - Settings in Mobile Data for Communications: